The Spring Arbor University Community

-We believe that repentance and belief in Christ are evidenced by commitment to a life of obedience to the authority and commandments of the Bible as interpreted through sound exegesis and a traditional biblical hermeneutic.
+We believe that repentance and belief in Christ are evidenced by commitment to a life of obedience to the authority and commandments of the Bible.

 We believe that God not only counts believers as righteous, but that he makes them righteous; freeing them of sin’s dominion at conversion, purifying their hearts by faith and perfecting them in love by his Spirit, and providing for their growth in grace through God’s participation at every stage of their spiritual life, enabling them through the presence and power of the Holy Spirit to live a victorious life of righteousness, justice and practical usefulness.